Ida Leeson: Mitchell Librarian

 Leeson worked with the Mitchell Library collection in its first ten years.
-She was appointed to the senior role of Mitchell librarian in December 1932 and administered it until 1944.
-Her appointment to this role was noted by the National Council of Women in a letter to the editor of the Sydney Morning Herald as being accompanied by the creation of a new Deputy Principal Librarian role awarded to Metcalfe, a man.
-Previously the post of Mitchell Librarian had succeeded the Principal Librarian and acted as the deputy.
+Zoe Emma Bertles was a strong contender to be Mitchell Librarian, but she lacked Leeson's wide knowledge of Australiana.
+Leeson was appointed to the senior role of Mitchell Librarian in December 1932 and administered it until 1944.
+Her appointment to this role was noted by the National Council of Women in a letter of protest to the Sydney Morning Herald as being accompanied by the creation of a new, and more senior, Deputy Principal Librarian role, awarded to John Metcalfe, a man.
+Previously the post of Mitchell Librarian had been seen as the de facto successor to the Principal Librarian.
 Senior roles for women in Australian libraries continued to be debated and Leeson attended a conference of the Australian Institute of Librarians in 1939 where this was discussed.

 With the development of microfilming technology, Leeson was to oversee the copying of thousands of records relating to the history of Australia that were held in archives and libraries around the world.
 However, this project was interrupted due to the outbreak of the Second World War.

 During the sesqui-centenary celebrations in 1938 (150 years since the foundation of British settlement in Australia), Leeson was published in the Sydney Morning Herald describing the resources available in the collections at the Mitchell Library.
 Leeson's role as the Mitchell Librarian was referenced by poet James McAuley in his poem The true discovery of Australia.